Don’t Scale an Unprofitable Business: Why Unit Economics (Still) Matter

 To be fair, there are certain situations in which razor thin (or even negative) contribution margins might make sense.
 Here are some:

 But the above are all much riskier strategies than if your business had strong unit economics.
 So many things can go wrong.
 Customers are never as loyal as you think.
 Your ability to upsell or increase prices is far more limited than you might expect, particularly if you’ve acquired customers on the basis of discounted offerings, making them more sensitive to price than you’d like.
-Cutting costs and replacing people with technology is much more complicated than you anticipate.
+Cutting costs through automation or replacing people with technology is much more complicated than you anticipate, even with AI.
 All of the common defenses of poor unit economics are relatively weak, and building your entire business case on these is a very risky path to take.

 Don’t Scale an Unprofitable Business

 Don’t scale an unprofitable business.
-Study your unit economics, make sure you’re contribution margin positive, and keep a close eye on your variable costs.
+Study your unit economics, make sure your contribution margin is positive, and keep a close eye on your variable costs.

 Understanding the basics